johnwbyrd/superpawn/README.md

   with Arena 3.0
 - Pluggable architecture permits easy experimentation for new algorithms for search and evaluation
+- Uses C++11 features, as well as some gratuitous functional programming concepts
+- Vaguely const-correct

 Anti-features (things the engine doesn't do)
 --------------------------------------------